DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 see a home page.

-Spend some time reading the pages and models, especially those in the *Pages/Account* folder.
+Spend some time reading the pages and models, especially those in the *src/IdentityServer/Pages/Account* directory.
 These pages are the main UI entry points for login and logout.
 The better you understand them, the easier it will be to make future modifications.

 ### Configure OIDC Scopes
 Similar to OAuth, OpenID Connect uses scopes to represent something you want to